KaeruCT/KaeruFTPload/README.md

 of the options in the context menu and upload an array of files in just one click!

-If you run it from the command line without specifing with files you want to upload, it will show a GTK file chooser.
-This feature works, but the GTK file chooser won't hide itself once you have selected the files.
-This causes nothing usually, but if the FTP details you supplied are not correct, the program will hang.
+If you run it from the command line without specifing with files you want to upload, it will show a GTK file chooser so you can choose what you want to upload.
-I am currently working on fixing this issue.

 ## Dependencies
 * Python 2
 * PyGTK
 * pynotify

+To install the above in Ubuntu 13.04 (raring), you can run the following command:
+`sudo apt-get install python python-gtk2 python-notify`

 ## How to run
 `python ftpupload.py file1 file2 file3`